Sarverott/Sarverott/README.md

 # HELLO WORLD!

 I like technology, reading about its details and observing its vulnerabilities.
-I program by vocation, the open source mission inspired me to publish my works.
-I do not limit myself to specific environments and languages.
+I program by vocation, the open source mission inspired me to publish my work.
+I do not limit myself to specific environment and language.
 Over the years, programming has become my form of self-expression.
-I hope that you find my work usefull.
+I hope that you find my work usefull and worth noticing.

 ---